intellism/deepl-translate/README_en.md

 |  `${content}`  |      Content to be translated      | Required |

 ```
-Example:Please act as a translator, check if the sentences or words are accurate, translate naturally, smoothly, and idiomatically, use professional computer terminology for accurate translation of comments or functions, no additional unnecessary additions are needed.
-Translate the following text into ${targetLang}:\n${content}`
+Example: Please act as a translator, check if sentences or phrases are accurate, translate naturally, fluently and idiomatically, use professional computer terminology to ensure accurate translation of comments or functions, with no unnecessary additions.
+Translate the following text to ${targetLang}:\n${content}`
 ```

 ## 🤝 Contributing